Gordon the Garden Gnome: Production

 The series first started development in 2002.
 The series was originally commissioned by Collingwood O'Hare for CITV.
+For some reason however the programme's development was taken by the BBC, as a result, the programme aired on CBeebies, the newest channel in the UK at the time dedicated solely to air preschool programming.

 The series was produced in the United Kingdom by Collingwood O'Hare and in Australia by Southern Star Entertainment.
 Animated by Suzhou Hong Ying Animation in 2004 in China.

 Telecast

 The series premiered on CBeebies and ABC Kids in 2005.
 The series also aired in the USA on Cartoon Network's Tickle-U television programming block.
 The series has also been shown on KiKa in Germany.

 Home media and online streaming

 The series' DVDs were released by Paramount Home Entertainment in the late 2000s.
 Episodes can also be found on Puddle Jumper - Cartoons produced by Southern Star on YouTube (which also has some other shows all created by Southern Star).
 Tubi has also uploaded the entire show as well.